linode/docs/docs/products/tools/marketplace/guides/wazuh/index.md

 ### Access the Wazuh App

 1. Open a web browser and navigate to the domain you created in the beginning of your deployment.
 You can also use your Compute Instance's rDNS, which may look like `203-0-113-0.ip.linodeusercontent.com`.
 See the [Managing IP Addresses](/docs/products/compute/compute-instances/guides/manage-ip-addresses/) guide for information on viewing and setting the rDNS value.
+Ensure that you are accessing the domain over a secure network by prefixing `https` to the domain URL.

 1. In the login screen that appears, enter `admin` as the username and enter its corresponding password (which can be found by following the [View Credentials](#view-credentials) section).